 Section 162(m) of the Internal Revenue Code disallows a tax deduction to public corporations for compensation in excess of \$1 million paid during a year to certain "covered employees," generally including our NEOs.
-We expect the portion of 2021 compensation exceeding \$1 million for income tax purposes that we provide to our "covered employees" will not be deductible.
-Prior to 2018, certain performance-based compensation was exempt from the \$1 million deduction limit.
-Notwithstanding changes to the tax rules regarding deductibility for compensation, the Committee continues to believe that a significant portion of our executive officers' compensation should be tied to the Company's performance.
+We expect the portion of 2022 compensation exceeding \$1 million for income tax purposes that we provide to our "covered employees" will not be deductible.
+The Committee intends to set compensation for our NEOs at levels it believes are necessary to attract, motivate, retain and reward them, even if a portion of such compensation is not deductible as a result of Section 162(m).